 3: Personal Loan from a Peer-to-Peer Site

 In Brief – Peer-to-peer (P2P) lending is borrowing money through an online service that matches you directly with individuals and institutions.
 The online technology empowers you to quickly reach a lot of investors you would likely be unable to otherwise.
-Lending Club is the largest P2P site that connects borrowers to investors in a matter of minutes.
+Lending Club is the largest P2P site while SoFi is a newer company making big waves in the market.
+Each company connects borrowers to investors in a matter of minutes.

 Cost – 1-6% origination fee (taken out of upfront lump sum) plus 5-26% interest rate

-Historically, P2P sites such as Lending Club have focused on providing 3 to 5 year personal loans for the purposes of paying off credit cards or consolidating debt.
-However personal loans can also be used for business purposes.
-Recently, P2P lenders like Lending Club have also started to offer small business loans, but these are usually reserved for more established businesses.
+Historically, P2P sites such as Lending Club have focused on providing 3- to 5-year personal loans for the purposes of paying off credit cards or consolidating debt.
+SoFi goes a step further and offers personal loans with repayment terms of up to 7 years (the longer term can result in lower monthly payments).
+Personal loans can also be used for business purposes.
+In fact, P2P lenders like Lending Club have recently started to offer P2P small business loans and lines of credit, but these are usually reserved for more established businesses.